By Jerald Grobman, M.D.

 Once I understood each patient’s symptom profile, I could, when necessary, prescribe appropriate medication.
 This helped them achieve rapid psychological control so that they could quickly return to work or school.
 Feeling more emotionally stable also helped my gifted patients take better care of their physical health and personal hygiene and improve their interpersonal relationships.
-Once a solid therapeutic alliance was established, medication frequently could be reduced and
+Once a solid therapeutic alliance was established, medication frequently could be reduced and then eliminated.

 During the initial phase of crisis management, it was important for me to suggest techniques to help eliminate substance abuse and selfdestructive behavior.
 Providing guidelines for healthy nutrition, better sleep habits, and sensible work or study schedules were also important.

 Establishing a Therapeutic Alliance